 Anantalingeshwor Mahadeva Temple is one of the best discoveries of Bhaktapur.
-It is an ancient temple, not lies in a remote area which means it is easily accessible and is full of wilderness.
+It is an ancient temple yet unlike other most temples, it does not lie in a remote area.
+The temple is easily accessible and is full of wilderness too.

-Bhaktapur is no doubt, full of discoveries and antiquity.
-And this place, Anantalingeshwor Mahadev temple is one among those best discovery of Bhaktapur.
-Being Situating in Gundu village makes more easy access to the people who want to get there.
+Bhaktapur undoubtedly is full of discoveries and antiquity.
+And this place, Anantalingeshwor Mahadev temple is one of those best discovery of Bhaktapur.
+Being settled in Gundu village makes it easier to reach there yet you have to ascend stairs to reach the premises of Anantalingeshwor temple.

-Moreover, the forest around it just makes it a perfect destination.
+Moreover, the forest around it simply makes it a sound destination.

-However, local people are more generous and concern about this place.
-They do their usual worshipping over there.
-And they are trying to heritage it.
-At the same time, they are making it available for everyone.
+The local people seem more generous and concern about this place.
+They do their usual worshipping over there as a course of action on account of trying to heritage it.
+At the same time, they are proffering it to everyone.

-Surprisingly, there are more stone temples and stone images.
-Also, a pond decorated with a snake image in between, that goes through your heart and creates a vibe of pure religion.
+Surprisingly, there are more stone temples and stone images on the premises of Anantalingeshwor temple.
+Also, a pond decorated with a snake image in between goes through your heart and creates a vibe of pure religion.

 No, it doesn’t.
 It lies at Suryabinayak municipality in the south-western hill station of Bhaktapur.